Naharul98/Predator-Prey-Simulation/README.md

 # Predator-Prey-Simulation
-#### A predator-prey simulation involving different types of species competing for resources and surviving.
+#### A predator-prey simulation involving different types of species competing for resources and surviving in an enclosed area.

 How to start:
 - Create an object of the Simulator class.